airbus-seclab/diffware/README.md

 ## Example

-Here's an example of using the tool to find the differences between two releases of [OpenWRT](https://openwrt.org/).
-Though the source code is [publicly available](https://github.com/openwrt/openwrt), it serves as a useful example of how this tool can be used.
+Let's say we want to find out what changes have been made between two firmware versions, to know if some features have been added or some vulnerabilities have been patched.
+In this example, we'll work with two releases of [OpenWRT](https://openwrt.org/).
+Though the source code is [publicly available](https://github.com/openwrt/openwrt), it serves as a useful illustration of how this tool can be used.

 Here's the result of comparing the `rootfs-squashfs.img.gz` of versions [19.07.2](https://downloads.openwrt.org/releases/19.07.2/targets/x86/64/) and [19.07.3](https://downloads.openwrt.org/releases/19.07.3/targets/x86/64/) for the x86-64 architecture: